tlnguy05/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The impact of imputing missing data on the estimates of the total daily number of steps is to normalize the data distribution.
+As we can see, in this case, the values of the mean and the median are equal, which is sign of a normal distribution.

 ## Are there differences in activity patterns between weekdays and weekends?